QROPS in Australia – Transferring a UK pension

 Follow Experts for Expats >

-This article, which has been updated for 2017, looks at the answer to this question, provides insight into what you can do if you have a UK pension and are considering your options regarding a QROPS in Australia and also looks at forthcoming changes to the Australian pension system due to be implemented in July 2017.
+This article, looks at the answer to the above two questions, provides insight into what you can do if you have a UK pension and are considering your options regarding a QROPS in Australia.

 Limitations and restrictions of QROPS in Australia